wp-plugins/embedded-video-with-link/readme.txt

 === Embedded Video with Link ===
 Contributors: jovelstefan
 Donate link: http://www.jovelstefan.de/embedded-video/
-Tags: embedding, video, embed, portal, youtube, sevenload, google, myvideo, clipfish, revver, yahoo, metacafe, ifilm, myspace, brightcove, aniboom, guba, dailymotion, vimeo, garage, garage tv, gamevideos, flash
+Tags: embedding, video, embed, portal, youtube, sevenload, google, myvideo, clipfish, revver, yahoo, metacafe, ifilm, myspace, brightcove, aniboom, guba, dailymotion, vimeo, garage, garage tv, gamevideos, flash, vsocial, editor, plugin, wysiwyg, post
 Requires at least: 2.0
-Tested up to: 2.1.2
+Tested up to: 2.1.3
-Stable tag: 3.2.1
+Stable tag: 3.3

-Easy embedding of videos from various portals or local video files of many file types with generation of a corresponding link.
+Easy embedding of videos from lots of portals or local video files of many file formats with optional generation of a corresponding link.

 == Description ==

 The plugin is made for easily embedding videos into a blog post.
-The videos can be integrated from external portals (like YouTube, Google Video and many many others) or they can be uploaded to the web server and integrated as well.
+The videos can be integrated from external portals (like YouTube, Google Video and many many others) or they can be uploaded to the web server or a remote server and integrated as well.
 Additionally a corresponding link to the video on the particular video portal page or a download link to the local file can be generated automatically, if demanded.
 The linktext is also configurable individually.
 Furthermore a fixed prefix for the linktext can be determined.
 The videos can be integrated easily by using the built-in WYSIWYG editor.
-The plugin generates XHTML-valid code an works with WP 2.0.x and 2.1.
+The plugin generates XHTML-valid code an works with WP 2.0.x and 2.1.x

 The following video portals are currently supported: